Thoracic outlet syndrome

 Overview

-Thoracic outlet syndrome (TOS) is a group of conditions in which there's pressure on blood vessels or nerves in the area between the neck and shoulder.
+Thoracic outlet syndrome (TOS) is a group of conditions caused by pressure on blood vessels or nerves in the area between the neck and shoulder.
 This space is known as the thoracic outlet.
-Compression of the blood vessels and nerves can cause shoulder and neck pain.
-It also can cause numbness in the fingers.
+Pressure on the blood vessels and nerves can cause shoulder and neck pain.
+Also, it can cause the fingers to feel numb.

-Common causes of thoracic outlet syndrome include trauma from a car accident, repetitive injuries from a job or sport, and pregnancy.
-Differences in anatomy, such as having an extra or irregular rib, also can cause TOS.
+Common causes of thoracic outlet syndrome include differences in the body, such as having an extra rib or one that is shaped differently.
+Trauma, repeated movements, or strain in the area between the neck and shoulders also can cause TOS.
 Sometimes the cause of thoracic outlet syndrome is not known.

 Treatment often involves physical therapy and pain relief.
-Most people improve with these treatments.
-For some, surgery may be recommended.
+Most people get better with these treatments.
+For some, surgery may be needed.

 Symptoms

-- Pain or aches in the neck, shoulder, arm or hand.
+- Aches and pain.
+These may happen in the head, face, neck, shoulder, arm or hand.

 When to see a doctor